B.S., Economics with Quantitative Studies option, Oklahoma State University, Magna Cum Laude, 2007

-Statistics for Business Decision-Making, Principles of Microeconomics, Principles of Macroeconomics, Scientific Research Methodology, Production and Operations Management, Business Ethics.
+Statistics for Business Decision-Making, Math for Business, Principles of Microeconomics, Principles of Macroeconomics, Statistics & Research Methodology, Production and Operations Management, Business Ethics.

 The relative influence of digital media consumption on youth interests in ecosystem services, sustainability and science as a means for disease prevention : A global retrospective cross-sectional analysis